jonathanheaden/GCDProject/README.md

 The previously manipulated data is further changed to rename each column with a descriptive name that doesn't include special characters "()-" are removed from what is in features.txt

 ### 5. From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.
 The data from steps 1-4 is melted to allow aggregate calculation of the mean using dcast from the dplyr package
+One row of averages of the data is gathered for each of the 6 activities into ActivityData
+One row of averages of the data is gathered for each of the 30 subjects into SubjectData
+The Activity and subjects columns in each frame is renamed to 'ObjectofMeasurement' with the Subject IDs having the word "Subject" prepended to make it more apparant what the heading relates to, and to convert it to character